luizmugnaini/yoneda/README.txt

 Yoneda Library
 ==============

-This is a general C library used across my projects.
+This is a core C11+ library used across my projects.
 The code is written with the following principles in mind: simplicity, performance, and minimal memory usage.
 It's written in C11 and only depends on a compatible compiler.
 Compilers that are ensured to work: Clang, GCC, MSVC.